 All of the members are involved with other projects outside of Letters to Cleo.
 Hanley’s primary focus has been writing music for kids’ television shows such as Doc McStuffins.
 She is also a co-founder of Songwriters of North America (SONA), a rights advocacy group for professional songwriters.
-In a phone interview, Hanley discussed the upcoming Letters to Cleo tour and her other work.
+In a phone interview, Hanley discussed the recent Letters to Cleo tour and her other work.

 Other than last year, these tours have been a regular thing.
 Could you talk about how you came to get back together after many years of inactivity?